Ariel Young: College career

+Club career

+In January 2024, Young signed with Danish Women's League club Fortuna Hjørring.

+In December 2024, she signed with Vancouver Rise in the Northern Super League, ahead of the inaugural 2025 season.

 International career

 In February 2017, she made her debut in the Canadian youth program, attending a camp with the Canada U17 team.
 In July 2017, she played with the U17s at the Four Nations tournament in China, scoring a goal in a 1-1 draw against the United States U17.

 In November 2017, she was called up to the Canada senior team, making her debut on November 12 in a 3–1 defeat to the United States in a friendly at age 16.

 She was named to the roster for the 2018 CONCACAF Women's U-17 Championship, where she won a bronze medal, and the 2018 FIFA U-17 Women's World Cup, finishing in fourth.
 She also played with the Canada U20 at the 2018 CONCACAF Women's U-20 Championship.